mahmoud/sedimental/entries/glom_cruising_data.md

 Underneath glom's hood is a loop that interprets the spec against the target.
 A simple, early version is preserved [here in the docs][glom_core].

-However, the inner workings of the core are not part of glom's API, which limited extensibility.
+However, the inner workings of the core were not part of glom's API, which limited extensibility.
 A lot of progress has been made in opening up glom internals for those use cases we couldn't predict.

 [glom_core]: https://glom.readthedocs.io/en/latest/faq.html#how-does-glom-work